We are now requesting appointments, please see below to schedule a date and time.

 Office hours: Monday – Friday 8:30 am – *4:30 pm

-Both parties must appear at the County Clerk’s Office with proof of age, proper identification, and pay a license fee of $50 by check, cash, money order, debit or credit card.
-The license fee is non-refundable and includes one certified copy.
+Both parties must appear at the County Clerk’s Office with proof of age, proper identification, and pay a license fee.
+The license fee of $50.00 is non-refundable and includes one certified copy.
+Debit/credit transactions will incur a 2.5% transaction fee with a $1.50 minimum charge.

 Identification and proof of age is required of all persons.